Study leave - Ingressi

 - in writing at least 15 calendar days before, if the application is for more than five working days of study leave

 - at the latest seven days before, if the application is for no more than five working days.

 The employer must also inform the shop steward representing the employee about their decision on the study leave if the employee requests it.

 Employer’s right to reschedule study leave

-The employer has a right to reschedule an employee’s study leave if the employee’s absence during the period specified in their leave application would cause considerable inconvenience for the employer.
-The employer can postpone an employee’s study leave by up to six months.
-If the course that the employee wants to attend is run at intervals of more than six months, the employer can postpone their study leave until the beginning of the next course.
+The employer has a right to reschedule an employee’s study leave if the employee’s absence during the period specified in their leave application would cause considerable inconvenience for the employer’s business.
+In such cases, the study leave can be postponed by a maximum of six months.
+If the course that the employee wants to attend is run at intervals of more than six months, the employer can postpone their study leave at most until the beginning of the next course.